 Temporary Letter of Approval

-School boards apply for a Temporary Letter of Approval (TLA) when they cannot find teaching professionals with the qualifications they need to fill certain subject areas or teaching needs.
+School boards apply for a Temporary Letter of Approval (TLA) when they cannot find teaching professionals with the qualifications they need to fill a position in a subject area for which a particular qualification is required.

 The responsibility for granting TLAs does not lie with the College but rather rests with the Ministry of Education.